ljonesdesign/INLS161-2021-summer-1/docs/01-basics/01-basics-intro.md

 sidebar_position: 1
 ---

-We will spend some time today to get to know each other.
+We will spend some time today to get to know each other..

 ## First tool: Browser